lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Enums
 =====

-Enum names should be in CamelCase and all elements in enums should be in all caps.
-They should be located in the header file.
+Enum names should be in CamelCase with ``_e`` postfixed and all elements in enums should be in all caps.
+They should be located in the header file unless they are only used within the library.
 Ex:

 .. code-block:: c

-    enum ExampleEnum {
+    typedef enum {
         ELEMENT_ONE;
         ELEMENT_TWO;
         ELEMENT_THREE;
-        };
+        }ExampleEnum_e;

 Structs
 =======